The Government is combining many working age benefits and allowances into a single payment called Universal Credit.

 - It will be paid monthly, into a bank account of your choice.

 - If you get help with your housing costs this will be included in your monthly payment.
-You will be responsible for paying your full rent to Notting Hill Housing.
+You will be responsible for paying your full rent to Notting Hill Genesis.

 - If you live with a partner you will receive a single payment that covers both of you.